JetBrains/guide/site/go/tutorials/bookstore_rest_api/data_models/index.md

 - `Title` - This is a string field representing the title of a book.
 - `ISBN` - This is another string field which stands for International Standard Book Number.
 - `Image` - This is a string that might contain a link or path to the image of the book cover.
-- `PublicationDate` - This is of type time.Time, storing the book's publication date.
+- `PublicationDate` - This is of type `time.Time`, storing the book's publication date.

 ```go
 type BookParams struct {